 Breather Boss: Gimle in The Millennium Girl.
 It's insanely bulky, but it isn't a threat at all when you consider that you just got past the Iwaoropenelep.
 Doubly so if you have Peace Ballad, as it removes any need for even TP restoring items.

-The Bloodant FOEs in Etrian Odyssey: the first time you encounter them on floor 12 they don't hit very hard but their Hp is significantly high and they regenerate indefinitely, they can also summon deathants AND bloodants on every turn making it even harder to get past them.
-They just keep fighting you until your entire party dies from exhaustion.
-Also, four of them pop right out of nowhere when you fight the Royalant Boss.
-They're each in a corner of the room, and there is no way you can beat the Royalant before they start moving on.
+The Bloodant FOEs in Etrian Odyssey.
+The first time you encounter them on B12F, they don't hit very hard, but have a lot of HP.
+Plus, they have infinite regeneration and the ability to summon both Bloodants and Deathants.
+To top it off, with the battle against the Royalant, they'll continually spawn in a corner of the room and rush towards the battle.
 Enjoy a main dish of Royalant, a side order of Bloodants with a generous helping of Deathants with your-ass-getting-kicked sauce.
 Thankfully, they are much easier in the remake.

 In general, there is at least one type of enemy on each stratum in every game that could qualify as one.
 In particular, the final strata have plenty of enemies that can get very dangerous unless handled right.
 The Drowned City has the Longicorn Beta on the final floor that can summon multiple enemies at any time, and then throws them for high damage to the entire party.
 It's also highly durable, which makes it difficult to shut it down with statuses long enough or kill fast enough to stop it from throwing enemies.